nick-roberson/fastapi-gen/README.md

 ## Features

 ####  Python Code Generation
-1. Generate FastAPI services with `MongoDB` database support (via model managers)
+1. Generate FastAPI services with database support for MongoDB, PostgreSQL, and MySQL
+2. Automatically creates CRUD endpoints for each model with async support
-2. Generate `pydantic` models for the FastAPI services
+3. Generate `pydantic` models for the FastAPI services and handles conversion to and from the database models
-3. Generate Python client code for the FastAPI service using `openapi-generator`
+4. Generate Python client code for the FastAPI service using `openapi-generator` for use elsewhere

 #### Database Generation

 1. Generate a `MongoDB` database with `Pydantic` models
-2. Generate a `PostgreSQL` database with `SQLAlchemy` models
+2. Generate a `PostgreSQL` database with `SQLAlchemy` + `Alembic` models
-3. Generate a `MySQL` database with `SQLAlchemy` models
+3. Generate a `MySQL` database with `SQLAlchemy` + `Alembic` models

+In the event that you are using PostgreSQL or MySQL, you will need to set up a local database or use a cloud service like AWS RDS or Google Cloud SQL.

 #### Frontend Code Generation

-1. Generate a React frontend with TypeScript
+1. Creates an entire React frontend that can interact with the FastAPI service
    - Create a homepage that displays all the models that have been generated
    - Create a page for each model that allows you to interact with the FastAPI service
+2. All frontend code is generated using `TypeScript` and `React`
-2. Generate TypeScript and Python clients for the FastAPI service using `openapi-generator`
+3. Generated TypeScript client and models are used to interact with the FastAPI service
+4. No work requred on your end to set up the frontend, just run the commands and you are good to go! (assuming you have `npm` installed)

 ## Images